LeonKohli/LeonKohli/README.md

 ---

 Hi, I'm Leon, a trainee IT specialist for system integration in Potsdam.
-I'm passionate about Java and Python and I spend most of my time coding, gaining knowledge, and working on projects that I love, including my role as Lead Developer and Maintainer of the [Mantis Project](https://gottesanbeterin-gesucht.de).
+I'm passionate about Java and Python and I spend most of my time coding, gaining knowledge, and working on projects that I love, including my role as Lead Developer and Maintainer of the [Mantis Project/ Gottesanbeterin gesucht Project](https://gottesanbeterin-gesucht.de).
 I'm also enthusiastic about web development and game development.
 I started my active programming journey here in August 2022. 🌱 Besides that, you can find me exploring the great outdoors, bikepacking, or enjoying some quiet camping time.

 ### What I'm working on 🛠️